CoderDojoTC/ai-racing-league/docs/lesson-plans/computer-vision/index.md

 You can implement a simple Automatic Number Plate Recognition (ANPR) system using image processing techniques in OpenCV and OCR.

 ### QR Code and Barcode Scanner
-Use OpenCV for real-time detection and decoding of QR codes and barcodes.
+Use OpenCV for real-time detection and decoding of QR codes and bar codes.

 Most of these demonstrations will require additional Python libraries beyond just OpenCV, like NumPy, Pillow, or TensorFlow.